Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Alcazaba de Malaga

-Alcazaba de Malaga is the most emblematic building in the city.
+Alcazaba de Malaga is the most emblematic building in the city, and my favourite too.
 This fortress palace dates back to the Moorish period in Southern Spain.

-Nowadays, visiting Alcazaba is an experience as it makes you feel like you’re back in the Moorish period in the city.
+Nowadays, visiting Alcazaba is an experience that makes you feel like you’re back in the Moorish period.

-Wander the scented patios filled with jasmine flowers and beautiful fountains and monuments, walk on the walls and enjoy the panoramic views of Malaga.
+Wander the scented patios filled with jasmine flowers, beautiful fountains, and monuments, walk on the walls, and enjoy the panoramic views of Malaga.

 Castillo de Gibralfaro

-Gibralfaro is Malaga’s castle which is situated at the top of a hill.
+Gibralfaro is Malaga’s castle at the top of a hill.
 This 14th-century castle was built to protect the Alcazaba fortress palace and was considered one of the most impregnable fortresses in Spain during the Reconquista period.

 There isn’t much to see inside the castle, but it’s still worth visiting, and it’s one of the main monuments to visit in Malaga.